“There are three types of lies – lies, damn lies, and statistics.” – Benjamin Disraeli

 Actually, there is no problem per se – but there can be.
 Statistics are infamous for their ability and potential to exist as misleading and bad data.

-While numbers don’t lie, they can in-fact be used to mislead with half truths.
+While numbers don’t lie, they can in-fact be used to mislead with half-truths.
 This is known as the “misuse of statistics.”
-It is often assumed that statistical misuse is limited to those individuals or companies seeking to gain profit from distorting the truth, be it economics, education or mass media.
+It is often assumed that the misuse of statistics is limited to those individuals or companies seeking to gain profit from distorting the truth, be it economics, education or mass media.

-However, the telling of have truths through statistical study is not only limited to mathematical amateurs.
+However, the telling of half-truths through study is not only limited to mathematical amateurs.
 A 2009 investigative survey by Dr. Daniele Fanelli from The University of Edinburgh found that 33.7% of scientists surveyed admitted to questionable research practices, including modifying results to improve outcomes, subjective data interpretation, withholding analytical details and dropping observations because of gut feelings….
 Scientists!

 Remember, misuse of statistics can be accidental or purposeful.
-While a malicious intent to mislead and misuse data with misleading statistics will surely magnify bias, intent is not necessary to create statistical misunderstands.
-The misuse of statics is a much broader problem that now permeates through multiple industries and fields of study.
-Here are a few potential statistical mishaps that commonly lead to misuse:
+While a malicious intent to blur lines with misleading statistics will surely magnify bias, intent is not necessary to create misunderstandings.
+The misuse of statistics is a much broader problem that now permeates through multiple industries and fields of study.
+Here are a few potential mishaps that commonly lead to misuse:

 These two questions are likely to provoke far different responses, even though they deal with the same topic of government assistance.
 These are examples of “loaded questions.”

 A more accurate way of wording the question would be, “Do you support government’s assistance programs for unemployment?” or, (even more neutrally) “What is your point of view regarding unemployment assistance?”